Do I Need Two Wedding Photographers?

 First and foremost, you can’t physically be in two places at once.
 The wedding is about both partners and therefore both should have equal attention and equal weight in the story of the day.
 It’s amazing to look back at the photographs of the other partner in the morning as it’s the one part of the day that you will have no exposure to whatsoever.

 Everyone experiences the build up to the ceremony differently and is often full of amazingly intimate moments between close friends and family removed from the gaze of all of the wedding guests.
-Groom prep, like bridal prep, often happens in a familiar space, such as the family home.
+Groom prep often happens in a familiar space, such as the family home.
 Being a familiar environment makes people relax and are arguably more susceptible to physically being in tune with the emotion of the day.

 Again, the physical location.
 If you’re getting married in a church, it’s not uncommon for the authority running the service to ask us photographers not to move.
 This means you’re severely limited in terms of shooting different angles.
 With a second photographer, this is no longer an issue.